WildCode Revisited: A Comprehensive Empirical Study on the Security of LLM-Generated Code: Code Analysis

 We focus our analysis on Python and JavaScript due to their widespread adoption and the strong ecosystem support provided by package repositories, PyPI for Python and NPM for JavaScript.
-These repositories allow for systematic validation of third-party modules.
+These repositories allow for a systematic validation of the existence of third-party modules.
 Our pipeline for detecting hallucinated modules, illustrated in Figure \ref{fig:hallucination_pipeline}, begins by extracting imported module names using a regular expression.
 We then filter these candidates against the official PyPI and NPM package lists, discarding any modules not present in the repositories.
 Standard library modules are similarly excluded.
 Finally, as an additional safeguard, we query an LLM with Web Search capabilities to flag potentially invalid modules, which we manually review and remove if confirmed to be incorrect.
+We run this analysis on conversations found in Wildchat, which mostly used the \texttt{GPT3.5} model.
+We further fed the Wildchat prompts that led to the creation of Python and JavaScript to the newer models found in Table \ref{tab:reprompting_llms}, and examine the code these models returned as part of this analysis.
+These models include open source OpenAI and Cohere models, and the analysis thus illustrates the difference between older and newer LLMs with respect to library hallucinations